MicrosoftDocs/azure-devops-yaml-schema/task-reference/extract-files-v1.md

 Use this task to extract files from archives to a target folder using match patterns.
 A range of standard archive formats is supported, including .zip, .jar, .war, .ear, .tar, .7z, and more.

-For more information about file matching patterns, see [File matching patterns reference](/azure/devops/pipelines/tasks/file-matching-patterns).
+For more information about file matching patterns, see the [File matching patterns reference](/azure/devops/pipelines/tasks/file-matching-patterns).
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->